 Another great piece of hardware on the touch spectrum was the Tact Suit from bHaptics — allowing users to feel feedback on their body during in-headset simulations.

 Smell: OVR’s technology had an accessory that enabled scent in an experience.
 In the simulation I demoed I was able to smell wood burning from a campfire for example.
 I was also able to smell a virtual rose, which I thought wouldn’t be accurate at first, but in practice, it was actually quite pleasant.
-In another demo I watched someone roast a marshmallow over an open fire and watched their jaw drop in amazement at the experience.
+In another demo, I watched someone roast a marshmallow over an open fire and watched their jaw drop in amazement at the experience.
 This is definitely interesting technology to watch and something I think would have real-world appeal for some of the work we are doing at Reality Well.

 Vision: This category has the most interest to me, especially as a VR company.
 Unsurprisingly Varjo has the best-in-show demo with their flight simulator on the XR-3 headset — offering photorealistic visuals with a fairly wide FOV at 115° (although it’s a $7000 device so keep that in mind).
 The headset also featured LIDAR and stereo RGB video pass-through that made for an extremely high-fidelity merging of the virtual and augmented worlds.
 The simulator felt almost real, partly due to the resolution of the headset matching the human eyes in the fovea (the center FOV where human acuity is at its peak).

-Out of all the senses, I think visual aesthetic still has the most impact here (obviously) however it will be interesting to see how the other senses get incorporated into the technology in the coming decade.
+Out of all the senses, I think visual aesthetics still has the most impact here (obviously) however it will be interesting to see how the other senses get incorporated into the technology in the coming decade.
 Perhaps we will have some form of taste simulated in the future, or even go past the 5 traditional senses and start to have simulators that affect movement/balance in a vestibular sense.

 Another interesting aspect of the visual aesthetic was AR devices continuing their improvement.
 While I don’t feel it is quite there yet from a functionality perspective the technology will continue to improve until our Metaverse is completely immersive.
-I was able to try quite a few augmented reality headsets at the show, but the best one that stood out to me the most was the Lenovo ThinkReality A3 (pictured aside).
+I was able to try quite a few augmented reality headsets at the show, but the one that stood out to me the most was the Lenovo ThinkReality A3 (pictured aside).

 The A3 smart glasses are built for enterprise and allow for a number of configurations in order to customize their style, fit and overall functionality.
 As the technology evolves I can see these being used more for engineers in order to pull schematics or other technical information on the fly while working.
 The only downside with these smart glasses is that the field of view (FOV) just isn’t there yet for me.
 It will take a few more quantum leaps, or perhaps Apple entering the market, for the smart glasses sector to have real-world functionality that makes sense.